 Sure, the clock is always ticking.
 We are all given the same 24 hours every day.
 Volumes have been written about time management.
 I’m not trying to solve the time management dilemma in one blog post.

 What I am trying to do is give you a different perspective about something you do not think you have time for: diving into your collection of old photos and memorabilia.
+Finally starting – or continuing – the process of organizing old family photos.
 Which brings me to the second question I asked above.